-Scrutinization of Women in Politics
+Scrutinization of women in politics

-From left to right: panelists Dr. Elsey, Dr. Longmire, Dr. Bose and student Adallis Pantry discuss women in the political scene. //Photo Courtesy of Giovanni Salsa
+From left to right: panelists Elsey, Longmire, Bose and student Adallis Pantry discuss women in the political scene.

 Women in politics receive more criticism than men and are viewed under a larger magnifying glass.
 This discrimination has taken shape in many ways, such as people criticizing women’s choice of clothes or the way they laugh, rather than critiquing their policies.

 The Center for Civic Engagement at Hofstra University hosted an event titled “Inspiring Women in Leadership” as part of their Day of Dialogue: Preparing for Election 2024 series.
-The panelists at the event consisted of Dr. Meena Bose, Dr. Brenda Elsey and Dr. Linda Longmire.
+The panelists at the event consisted of Meena Bose, Brenda Elsey and Linda Longmire.

 “[Mexico] is really going through problems of militarization and either candidate would have to deal with that,” Elsey said.
 “That’s going to be a whole bag of problems for a woman [who may be] rendered as weaker with the military or unable to take care of the military.”